PRO-LIFE SCHOLARSHIPS

 How do I receive the scholarship money?

-After successful completion of summer training, scholars will receive the scholarship each semester in three disbursements of $500, totaling $1,500 per semester, $3000 per academic year.
+After successful completion of summer training, scholars will receive the scholarship each semester in three disbursements.
 Scholars will be paid the disbursements through direct bank deposits.
 Scholars must have met the eligibility and scholarship requirements at each disbursement milestone to receive the disbursement and to be eligible to receive the next disbursement.
 ADA expects scholars to earmark this funding for either; tuition, school-mandated fees and/or mandatory course expenses, such as lab fees, textbooks or equipment.
 Scholarship funding is only tax-free when spent on the above expenses.

 What is ADA?